Admission of International Students

 Our student exchange program is available to students from SPbU partner universities who plan to spend one or two semesters at SPbU.
 Tuition is waived under bilateral cooperation agreements.

-If a foreign citizen intends to apply for a Russian visa in a country other than their home country, they are required to provide a copy of their residency permit or multiple entry visa along with the original notarized translation of the presented document (the document should be valid for at least 6 months after the expiry date of the future Russian visa).
+If a foreign citizen intends to apply for a Russian visa in a country other than their home country, they are required to provide a copy of their residency permit along with the original notarised translation of the presented document.
+The document must be valid until the end of the period required for the Russian visa issuance process.

 You can log into the ruID app using your Gosuslugi username and password.
 If you don’t yet have a Gosuslugi account, you can register during your first login to the app or in advance via the Gosuslugi portal.